-With a Web-based utility, it is easy to configure and manage the 450Mbps Dual-Band Wireless N Gigabit Router.
+With a Web-based utility, it is easy to configure and manage the N600 Wireless Dual Band Gigabit Router.
 The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-1. To access the configuration utility, open a web-browser and type in the default domain name http://tplinklogin.net in the address field.
+To access the configuration utility, open a web-browser and type in the default IP address http://tplinklogin.net in the address field.